gavinfielder/pft/README.md

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.

 You can add your own tests to unit\_tests.c, following the same format.
 You do not need to do anything except write the function in this file and remake.
+The new tests will be included in the test index and can be queried the same way.

 ## Enabling and Disabling tests

 I have provided scripts that make it easy to enable and disable tests by a search pattern.
 Example: